truenas/documentation/content/en/docs/TrueNAS/software-guides/storage/_index.md

 ---
 title: "Storage"
-description: "Articles and how-to's related to TrueNAS storage."
+description: "Articles and how-tos related to TrueNAS storage."
 ---